getherbie/herbie/example/site/pages/2-doc/2-first-steps/5-directory.md

 Thus, all page views are passed on to the central index file.
 This is important for search engine optimization, for example, but also for visitors to the website.

-Note: The above configuration is designed for the Apache web server.
+Note: The above configuration is designed for Apache web server.